Graph neural network-based structural classification of glass-forming liquids and its interpretation via self-attention mechanism: Conclusions

 The GNNs have yielded insights into the classification of structural configurations in glass-forming liquids by varying temperatures.
 Notably, we found that the structure of different temperatures with significantly different $\alpha$-relaxation times can be perfectly distinguished, while the ability to discriminate between states with close potential energies was degraded.
 This result suggests a convincing relationship between structural characteristics and slow dynamics observed in glass-forming liquids.

-The adoption of GNNs proved highly advantageous, given their innate capability to process graph data efficiently.
+The adoption of GNNs proved highly advantageous, given their inherent capability to process graph data efficiently.
 By representing individual particles as nodes and their connections as edges within our graph-based framework, we utilized the advantages of GNNs to automatically generate feature representations, without relying on prior physical information.
 These features captured intricate relationships with neighboring particles and allowed us to discern distinct temperature-dependent structures.
 Notably, node features generated by the GNN exhibit correlations with physically-defined structural descriptors including the BOOs, $Q_6$ and $Q_4$, Voronoi cell volume, and C.N.
 The results demonstrates that the GNN learns information related to the local structure of the particle configuration from the amorphous structure.

 Furthermore, we conducted a comparative analysis by applying conventional FCNNs to the same binary classification problem.
 Using $Q_6$, $Q_4$, Voronoi cell volume, and C.N. as input variables, this approach aimed to provide deeper insights into the fundamental mechanisms underpinning ML in glass-forming liquids.
-This analysis not only corroborated the significance of structural descriptors but also highlighted the distinct strengths of GNNs in capturing important features from amorphous configurations without requiring explicit prior knowledge.
+This analysis not only corroborated the significance of structural descriptors but also highlighted the distinct strengths of GNNs in capturing important features from amorphous configurations.